adarshravindran/adarshravindran/README.md

 Hi, I’m Adarsh Ravindran.

-I am currently studying masters in Applied Mathematics.

-I have worked as a Business Analyst over two years, and also graduated in Chemical Engineering.
+I have worked as a Business Analyst over two years, with Masters in Applied Mathematics and Bachelors in Chemical Engineering.

-I'm interested in working on data science, data analytics, nonlinear forecasting methods and machine learning.
+I'm interested in working on machine learning models in nonlinear forecasting.

 I am yet to update my github profile with the codes I have worked on, I will be doing so soon.